23rd Nov 2020

-2020 marked the rise of virtual events as physical venues were initially shut down, before becoming more risky, more expensive and logistically challenging.
+2020 marked the rise of virtual events as physical venues were initially shut down, before becoming riskier, more expensive and logistically challenging.

 Learning from the challenges of the new market dynamic that 2020 presented to our industry, we will explore the future of Hybrid Events in this new landscape.